Thaddeus P. Mott: Return to the United States and the American Civil War

 Almost immediately after returning to his command, Mott and his men were assaulted by bricks and stones hurled by the rioters, followed by "a brisk fire from muskets and pistols".
 The mob charged down the street.
 Believing they intended to capture the regiment's guns, Mott ordered Captain Howell to bring two howitzers into position in Seventh Avenue and prepare to sweep Thirty-Second Street with artillery fire.
 Mott led his men against the rioters; the cavalry and infantry units charged with sabre and bayonet and managed to drive the mob back to Eighth Avenue.
 The rioters returned, however, when the soldiers withdrew to protect the artillerymen.
 Howell shouted to the rioters to surrender.
 The crowd's jeers and taunts prompted Howell to give the order to fire.
 The howitzers, loaded with grape and canister shot, ripped through the tightly packed mob and inflicted heavy casualties.
-The crowd withstood six rounds before scattering and moving northward.
+The crowd withstood six volleys before scattering and moving northward.
 The soldiers were broken up into small groups to clear the side streets and cut down the men hanging from the lamp posts before returning to their headquarters on Mulberry Street.
 A half-an-hour after the soldiers left, the rioters returned to carry away their dead and wounded, and "again strung up the Negros".
 The bodies would remain there until an NYPD squad under Captain Samuel Brower could safely remove them from the site.
 Afterwards, Mott was transferred to the Department of the Gulf where he was chief of outposts before finally resigning his commission in 1864.